Introduction

 Mooney-Rivlin model

-The Mooney-Rivlin hyperelastic constitutive model.1,2
+The Mooney-Rivlin hyperelastic solid constitutive model.1,2

 Parameters